 Other top picks include The IT Crowd, Black Books (both written by the excellent Graham Lineham) and guilty pleasure Grand Designs.

-Our next pick is a little different from the other streaming services on this list.
+Our next pick is a little different from the other smart TV apps on this list.
 Instead of streaming videos from a service, PLEX allows you to curate a collection of your own on a media server and stream it to whichever device you want.

 That said, while PLEX is available on nearly every device, it looks darn good on Samsung Smart TVs.